-The ABC Syndicated Term Loan has two default events as the total assets of the Company do not exceed its total liabilities and CPC as guarantor of the ABC Syndicated Term Loan directly or indirectly owns less than 51% of the issued and outstanding shares of the Company both in 2016 and 2017.
+The ABC Syndicated Term Loan has two default events as the total assets of the Company do not exceed its total liabilities and CPC as guarantor of the ABC Syndicated Term Loan directly or indirectly owns less than 51% of the issued and outstanding shares of the Company both in 2017 and 2018.
 Both loans with the Bank of China (London) have cross-default events.
-As a result of the default events, all debt could become due and payable upon demand and accordingly the debt was classified as current at December 31, 2016.
+As a result of the default events, all debt could become due and payable upon demand.
 In May 2017, a waiver was obtained from the Bank of China (London) and accordingly its debt is classified in accordance with the original terms of the agreement.
-On March 5, 2018, a waiver has been obtained from the Agricultural Bank of China (New York) for the ABC Syndicated Term Loan which is effective until January 2020.
-However, since the waiver was received after December 31,2017, the ABC Syndicated Term Loan continues to be classified as current.
+On March 5, 2018, a waiver was obtained from the Agricultural Bank of China (New York) for the ABC Syndicated Term Loan which is effective until January 2020.
+The ABC Syndicated Term Loan was classified as current at December 31, 2017 and is now classified i accordance with the original terms of the agreement.